 That Volkswagen connection means there’s a familiar set of great engines to pick from.
-A 1.0-litre TSI petrol engine kicks off the range with 94bhp, while a 114bhp version brings a little more punch and can be had with an optional DSG automatic gearbox.
-A 1.5-litre TSI tops out the petrol range and is available with 148bhp and a choice between manual or automatic, while the only diesel option is the 1.6-litre TDI with 114bhp and the same choice of gearboxes.
+A 1.0-litre TSI petrol engine kicks off the range with 94bhp, while a 109bhp version brings a little more punch and can be had with an optional DSG automatic gearbox.
+A 1.5-litre TSI tops out the petrol range and is available with 148bhp and a choice between manual or automatic, while the 1.6-litre diesel option is mo longer available.

-Top-spec SE L cars get 18-inch alloys, fancier exterior lights and the biggest 9.2-inch infotainment system with sat-nav, but it’s only worth upgrading if you really need the extra technology on board.
+Top-spec SE L cars are around £1,000 more expensive than the SE Drive versions, and include 18-inch alloys, fancier exterior lights, a 10.25-inch Virtual Cockpit digital display and the 9.2-inch infotainment system with sat-nav.
 Monte Carlo versions add a panoramic glass roof, full LED headlights, sports seats and a multi-function sports steering wheel

 The Kamiq is one of the best all-rounders in its class.
-It’s not quite as flexible as a Citroen C3 Aircross, it can’t match a Mazda CX-3 for driving thrills and the Dacia Duster will always be the elephant in the room when it comes to sheer value for money – but as the best compromise of all the important factors, the Skoda makes a very sensible, very capable choice.
+It’s not quite as flexible as a Citroen C3 Aircross, while the Dacia Duster will always be the elephant in the room when it comes to sheer value for money – but as the best compromise of all the important factors, the Skoda makes a very sensible, very capable choice.

 In this review